-Scientists scrutinise the European dietDecember 18th, 2012 in Health /
+Scientists scrutinise the European dietDecember 18, 2012 in Medicine & Health / Health

 Italian risotto, Spanish paella and the British traditional Sunday roast (consisting of roasted meat, roast potatoes and vegetables). - these are only a small sample of foods which symbolise individual countries and the diversity of diets across Europe currently being scrutinised by scientists.
 The aim is to research Europeans' daily exposure to food contaminants, which could lead to changing eating habits for better health.